autarch/blog.urth.org/content/posts/2021-03-27-down-the-golang-nil-rabbit-hole.md

 Under the hood, this is implemented with a metric fork ton of runtime reflection using the stdlib's [`reflect` package](https://pkg.go.dev/reflect).
-I don't love this, but absent generics, there's no other way to imeplement this sort of API except with code generation.
+I don't love this, but absent generics, there's no other way to implement this sort of API except with code generation.
 And that codegen would have to be fed by a sort-of-Go language that was translated to real Go, which seems like a terrible idea.